Taltal

 Taltal is a Chilean commune and city in Antofagasta Province, Antofagasta Region.
 According to the 2012 census, the commune has a population of 11,132 and has an area of 20405.1 sqkm.

 The commune is home to Paranal Observatory and includes the northern portion of Pan de Azúcar National Park.

+The commune of Taltal hosts multiple copper mines including Franke, Altamira and Las Luces; all operated and owned by Grupo Minero Las Cenizas.

 Etymology

 It has been claimed the etymological origin of the name is the Mapuche word Thalthal, which means “night bird.”
 This would make it one of the northernmost Mapuche toponyms in Chile.

 History

 The history of Taltal begins with the opening of the copper mine "El Cobre" by José Antonio Moreno in 1850 about 20 kilometers north of Taltal.
 This brought miners and prospectors to the area.
 In 1855 Moreno expanded his operations to include Taltal.
 The discovery of copper in 1858 on nearby Mount Cachiyuyal increased pressure on the port, which had to utilize customs officials from Copiapo.
 So Moreno requested official recognition of the port which was granted by decree on 12 July 1858.

 However, the real boom began in 1876 with the opening of nitrate mines, in particular potassium nitrate.
 In 1879, the first nitrates were shipped from the area.
 In 1882 a railway was completed from Cachinal de la Sierra and other nitrate mining sites.
 It was built by the "Taltal Railway Company", a British company, sold to private investors in 1954, and dismantled in 1970 due to the end of nitrate mining.
 At the peak of production in the 1930s, Taltal had a population of over 30,000 and was the third largest nitrate port in Chile.

-On June 18, 1991, following an unusual rainfall event, a series of mudflows devastated part of city.
+On 18 June 1991, following an unusual rainfall event, a series of mudflows devastated part of the city.